 The term "WH leg" refers to the White House office of legislative affairs, which deals with Congress.
 Copies of dozens of Sampson's e-mails to various White House and Justice Department aides were released Tuesday by congressional judiciary oversight panels.

-"The attorney general failed the department," Cummins, the former Arkansas federal prosecutor, told CBS News.
+"The attorney general failed the department," Cummins, the former Arkansas federal prosecutor, told

 On Capitol Hill, Sen. Charles E. Schumer, who is leading a Senate investigation of the firings, called for the second time in three days for Gonzales to step down.